Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This application leverages Transfer Learning with Google Net (NN4 small) architecture to recognize faces given an image.
 It employs a multi-step approach, 1) Extracting all the faces from an image, which is simply obtained by Haar Cascades and 2) Labeling the faces with the person name.
-The application is developed from scratch using Tensorflow and implements ideas from the paper <a href="https://arxiv.org/pdf/1503.03832.pdf">Facenet</a><br><br><b>Skills developed:</b> Python, Tensorflow, OpenCV<br><br>
+The application is developed from scratch using Tensorflow and implements ideas from the paper <a href="https://arxiv.org/pdf/1503.03832.pdf">Facenet</a><br><br><i><b>Tech Stack:</b> Python, Tensorflow, OpenCV</i><br><br>
          </p>
     </div>
 </div>